edarchimbaud/awesome-data-centric-ai/README.md

 ### Papers

-- [Changing the world by changing the data](https://youtu.be/rh7eV8KZEZ4) - Anna Rogers, Postdoctoral Researcher at the University of Copenhagen
 - From cleaning before ML to cleaning for ML - Félix Neutatz, Research Associate at Technische Universität Berlin https://youtu.be/RN8zpdIO4f4
 - Group fairness: recent developments and challenges - Evgenii Chzhen, Research scientist at CNRS/Université Paris-Saclay